Spagett1/pineflash/README.md

 ### :bookmark_tabs: Build Dependancies

-Install these if you don't have them (not needed if using the PKGBUILD).
+Install these if you don't have them (not needed if using the Arch PKGBUILD).
 ```
 git
 rust